 - Debt (one car lease) – $765/mo.

-Combined, we will be receiving ~$200,000 gross cash bonus paid in installments beginning Feb.
-2022 to Aug.
-2022.
-Again, this is one-time only.
-A few more facts about us: We live in Philly, have no debt, no kids (yet), no mortgage (we rent).
-We do hope to buy a house in the next 1-2 years.
-Our total expenses are ~$9k-10k per month.
-Thank you so much for taking the time to review my questions! – Jennifer
+Got a little car lease.
+“We are receiving $200,000 cash bonuses paid in installments February 2022 to August 2022.
+Again, this is only a one time deal.
+A few more facts about us.
+We live in Philly.
+Born and raised in the playground.
+Have no debt, no kids yet, no mortgage (we rent).
+We do hope to buy a house in the next 1 or 2 years.
+Our total expenses are $9,000 to $10,000 a month.
+Thank you so much for taking the time to review my question, Jennifer.”

 Nice save, Joe!
 Hey, I want to make sure all our dedicated (or obsessed) YMYW listeners are taking advantage of all the other free financial resources we’ve got at YourMoneyYourWealth.com, besides the podcast: are you watching Joe and Big Al in action on the Your Money, Your Wealth® TV show?
 The latest episodes, like Power Up the Compound Effect: Tips for Financial Success, Money Saving Tips for Funding College, and Financial Planning Must Do’s Before You Retire are packed with great info, and, each episode includes a free downloadable companion guide.
 And if you enjoy all of this entertaining financial education, the best way to say thanks is by spreading the word: share your favorite YMYW TV episode on social media, forward our email newsletter to your Mom, or tell your friends to subscribe to YMYW in their favorite podcast app.